vindarel/lisp-journey/content/pythonVSlisp.md

 That being said, my 2 cents since you ask:

 - I think the CL world missed the web bandwagon for some time ([common-lisp.net](http://common-lisp.net/) was horrible for some years), but that's being fixed.
-- an enormous codebase existed before Github.
+- an enormous code-base existed before Github.
 - we missed visually nice, practical content on the web, even though there are many books (fixed or at least better)
 - CL missed a package manager for some time behind other languages, that's now fixed.
 - I reckon CL is still quite hard for the web, it doesn't have a killer web framework (though maybe Weblocks soon©), hence no hype.
 - CL seems to be used for big, non-trivial projects, hence it gets no easy hype.
 - we have no entity doing marketing.
-We are seeing the Common Lisp fundation pairing with sponsors now.
+We are seeing the Common Lisp foundation pairing with sponsors now.
 - other reasons: it may be hard (or harder than the concurrence) to grasp and getting started with, lisp isn't for everyone, it gets a lot of FUD, and has a so-called Lisp curse!

-but that's all debattable, I wouldn't focus much on this.
+but that's all debatable, I wouldn't focus much on this.
 [Times are good for implementations](https://lisp-journey.gitlab.io/blog/these-years-in-common-lisp-2018/#implementations), that's what counts.